We receive a great deal of questions from first time gold and silver buyers. So we thought it worthwhile to put them all into the one place…

 - platinum with a fineness of not less than 99%.

-Well, there’s a few of the questions we’ve had lately.
+Well, there’s a quite few of the questions we often receive.
 There are a few other common questions answered on our FAQ page too, so check that out if yours isn’t answered above.

 Still have questions you’d like answered?

 Leave a comment below or fill in our contact form and we’ll see what we can come up with.